Guan Yu: Physical appearance

 Woodblock print of Guan Yu found in Khara-Khoto.
 One of the earliest illustrations of Guan Yu discovered.

 No explicit descriptions of Guan Yu's physical appearance exist in historical records.
-However, the Sanguozhi recorded that Zhuge Liang once referred to Guan Yu as having a "peerless beard".
+However, the Records of the Three Kingdoms recorded that Zhuge Liang once referred to Guan Yu as having a "peerless beard".

 Traditionally, Guan Yu is portrayed as a red-faced warrior with a long, lush beard.
 The idea of his red face may have been derived from a description of him in Chapter 1 of the 14th-century historical novel Romance of the Three Kingdoms, where the following passage appears:

 "Xuande took a look at the man, who stood at a height of nine chi, (Note: In the Eastern Han dynasty, one chi was approximately 23.1 cm, nine chi was approximately 2.079 metres (6 feet, 9.85 inches).) and had a two chi (Note: In the Eastern Han dynasty, one chi was approximately 23.1 cm, two chi was approximately 46.2 cm (≈18 inches)) long beard; his face was of the colour of a dark zao, (Note: His face had a dark red hue to it, like the colour of dark jujube fruit.) with lips that were red and plump; his eyes were like those of a crimson phoenix, (Note: The corners of his eyes were upturned) and his eyebrows resembled reclining silkworms.
 (Note: They were long and tapered.)
 He had a dignified air and looked quite majestic."

 Alternatively, the idea of his red face could have been borrowed from opera representation, where red faces represented loyalty and righteousness.
 In illustrations of Romance of the Three Kingdoms, Guan Yu is traditionally depicted wearing a green robe over his body armour.

-In Romance of the Three Kingdoms, Guan Yu's weapon was a guandao named Green Dragon Crescent Blade, which resembled a glaive and was said to weigh 82 catties (about 49 kg or 108 lbs).
+In Romance of the Three Kingdoms, Guan Yu's weapon was a guandao named Green Dragon Crescent Blade, which resembled a glaive and was said to weigh 82 catties (about 49 kg).